Email marketing is probably the most underrated and underused marketing strategy to sell beats.

 - Part 2: The basics of email marketing

 - Part 3: Maintaining and managing a clean email list

 - Part 4: Copywriting – How to write emails that convert into sales

-- Part 5: Building relationships on auto-pilot
+- Part 5: Using Automations to build relationships

 I’ve been using email marketing since 2014.
 Over the years, I’ve read a dozen books about copywriting, structured communication and persuasion marketing.
 It’s definitely a fun game to play! 🏆